boyer-nicolas/ombrage-bun-api/docs/core-concepts/proxy.md

-# Proxy Functionality in Ombrage Framework
+# Proxy Functionality in the Koritsu Framework

 This document demonstrates how to use the new proxy functionality with wildcard patterns and handler support.